Saguenay Fjord - The Southernmost Fjord in North America

 Saguenay Fjord is one of my favourite places in Canada.
 Not only is it the southernmost fjord in North America, but also it's one of th...

 Saguenay Fjord is one of my favourite places in Canada.
-Not only is it the southernmost fjord in North America, but also it's one of the most beautiful ones with the very diverse flora and fauna.
-It's fairy accessible, too, so don't miss it out while in the area: only 2.5 h drive from Quebec City along the northern bank of the magnificent Saint Lawrence River will take you there.
+Not only is it the southernmost fjord in North America, but also it's one of the most beautiful ones with very diverse flora and fauna.
+It's fairly accessible, too, so don't miss it out while in the area: only a 2.5 h drive from Quebec City along the northern bank of the magnificent Saint Lawrence River will take you there.

 Most of the 103 km- / 64 miles-long fjord lies within the boundaries of Saguenay Fjord National Park.
 It's possible to almost make a circle drive around it: there is a bridge at its northern end and a free ferry at its estuary.